BurdetteLamar/markdown_helper/README.md

 ```
 <!-- <<<<<< END INCLUDED FILE (code_block): SOURCE markdown/readme/include.rb -->

-[Note:  In the gem documentation, RubyDoc.info chooses to highlight this code block regardless.
-Go figure.]

 #### Comment

 Comment text is written into the output between the comment delimiters <code>\<!--</code> and <code>--></code>